What kind of Chinese etiquette are travelers supposed to know?

 Welcome to bizarro world (at least, that’s how it feels like!).

 Many first-time travelers to China find themselves splashed in the face by an ice-cold bucket of culture shock.
 They feel that they’ve entered a Bizarro World where everything is upside-down.

 The etiquette rules that were hammered into them by their mothers have ceased to apply: Don’t talk with your mouth full and stop slurping!
 Keep your voice down for God sakes!
 Don’t point– it’s impolite to stare!
 Stop pushing and wait your turn patiently!
 Don’t spit, and whatever you do kids, don’t pee on the street!

-But remember, this is a 5,000-year culture that developed completely independently of Western civilization.
+But remember, this is a country with a 5,000-year history that developed completely independently of Western civilization.
 Which is to say, neither is “right” or “wrong,” despite the universal tendency to view our own culture as somehow “normal” (a term I learned in Sociology 101: “ethnocentric”).